rwxrob/boost/README.md

 # SKILSTAK Beginner Boost Series

-## What's a "Beginner Boost"?
+## "What's a 'Beginner Boost'?"

-These days the Boost is broken into three parts.
+These days the Boost is broken into three parts:

+* 18 Weeks (May/4-Aug/27): Tech Tools, Practices, and Programming (I)
+* 18 Weeks (Sep/3-Dec/31): Infrastructure Engineering (II)
+* 10 Weeks (Jan/7-Apr/22): Containers and Kubernetes (III)

 The first part focuses on upskilling a basic computer user into a entry-level engineer proficient and terminal native with strong command-line skills and basic programming ability.

 The second part focuses on the regular tasks asked of any professional infrastructure engineer supporting an on-prem cloud of Linux servers.

 The third part specifically focuses on the cloud-native approach to infrastructure engineering and applications development.
 Note that the focus is always on building *on-prem* infrastructure, not cloud providers.
 Understanding cloud providers is easy after building and maintaining your own cloud at home, plus it will get you a job faster if you do.

-To give you an idea, the first Boost focuses on the following:
+Here's a sample of some specific topics:

-* Use a Mac iTerm2 terminal with brew and WSL2 with Windows terminal
+* Use a Mac iTerm2 terminal with brew
+* Use Windows terminal with Git Bash on Windows
-* Using Ubuntu Linux local virtual server machine with VirtualBox
+* Setup Ubuntu Linux virtual machine with VirtualBox
-* Using SSH to create terminal connections and tunnel
+* Use SSH to create terminal connections and tunnel
-* Using containers (Docker) from terminal on Linux servers
+* Use containers (Docker) from terminal on Linux servers
-* Setting up basic networking for virtual machines and containers
+* Set up basic networking for virtual machines and containers
-* Scripting powerful "one-liner" commands with filters
+* Script powerful "one-liner" commands with filters
-* Coding utilities in Bash, Perl, Python, Ruby, and Go
+* Code utilities in Bash, Perl, Python, and Go
-* Managing and sharing knowledge and source code
+* Manage and share knowledge and source code
-* Connecting with professional tech communities to seek opportunities
+* Connect with professional tech communities to seek opportunities

-## When are they?
+## "When are they?"

-* 18 Weeks (May/4-Aug/27): Tech Tools, Practices, and Programming (I)
-* 18 Weeks (Sep/3-Dec/31): Infrastructure Engineering (II)
-* 10 Weeks (Jan/7-Apr/22): Containers and Kubernetes (III)

 Sessions take place every Saturday 12:00-17:00 (New York time) with "office hours" Sundays 12:00-15:00.
 Sometimes they will be moved or cancelled depending on personal conflicts and holidays.
+Sometimes we'll go slightly longer depending on the content.
 Check the
 <https://twitch.tv/rwxrob/schedule> for when.

+## "Five hours?
+Do you take breaks?"

+* 12 minutes off
+* 54 minutes on

+Yes, we pretty strictly take a 12 minute break ever 54 minutes (which happens to be the exact times required by Twitch to ensure we are not interrupted with ad breaks by taking them intentionally instead).

+## Before You Begin

-Before you begin, please make sure you have a computer with at least the following minimum specs:
+Please make sure you have a computer with at least the following minimum
+specs:

 * Windows 10 or Mac x86
 * 4 Core (x86)